KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 | **Acclivous Entropy** | E↑→E | Toward embodiment | Fragmentary motion into form (spurious acclivity) |
 | **Declivous Entropy** | E↓♾ | Toward ♾ Khaon | Disintegrative collapse toward dispersion |

-A universe does not *lack* one tree or the other.
-Rather, one tree is **prevalent** (the dominant current) while the other is **recessive** (present but against the grain).
+The structural law is: where both trees are present, bidirectional motion is intrinsic.
+A universe does not merely *happen* to contain both motions — the co-presence of both trees entails both directions.

 > **Note on Limit Cases:**
-> The principle of bidirectional motion holds across the vast majority of universal expressions.
+> The principle of bidirectional motion holds across the vast majority of possible universal expressions.
 However, infinite possibility requires allowance for limit cases: universes that are **fully Aionically expressed** (where the 🌲↑ Khaonic Tree is entirely absent) or **fully Khaonically expressed** (where the 🌲↓ Aionic Tree is entirely absent).
 >
 > In such universes, motion would be unidirectional — purely centropic or purely entropic.
+This would require not merely a prevalent expression ratio but total monodirectionality across every entity, particle, and structural layer within that universe — a condition so extreme as to be vanishingly rare, perhaps as rare as a single instance of each across the entire multiversal field, or perhaps never occurring at all.
 >
-> These limit cases would be exceedingly rare — perhaps as rare as a single instance of each across the entire Tumbling Multiverse, or perhaps never occurring at all.
-But we must allow for their possibility, else we close the system and impose artificial constraint on infinite potential.
+> But we must allow for their possibility, else we close the system and impose artificial constraint on infinite potential.
 >
 > The structural law remains: where both trees are present, motion is bidirectional.
 The limit cases are not violations of this law but its boundary conditions at the extremes of expression.